Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 ---
 title:  "3.
-Usage of data and aquisition of other data"
+Usage of data and acquisition of other data"
 categories: algemeen
 lang: en
 ---
 ### 3.1 Financial interests Inter-*Actief*

 #### 3.1.1 Transfer to Faculty
-*Rechtgrond f, obtaining grants*
+*Legal Ground f, obtaining grants*
-Every year Inter-*Actief* receieves a grant from the faculty EEMCS per member that follows one of our primary studies.
+Every year Inter-*Actief* receives a grant from the faculty EEMCS per member that follows one of our primary studies.
 To determine for how many members Inter-*Actief* will receive this grant, the faculty requests a list of our members and their student numbers.
 For this, the student numbers of our members are transferred to the faculty every year.

 #### 3.1.2 Sending/Executing Debt Collections
 *Legal Ground b, execution debt collection agreement*